Abedi Pele: After retirement

-Football Ambassador
+Football ambassador

-In June 2001 he was nominated by the present government of Ghana to serve as the next Chairman of the FA, an opportunity he later gave up for a more experienced former coach of Ghana for which in his own words said that this was to be an opportunity to learn from his superiors.
+In June 2001 he was nominated by the present government of Ghana to serve as the next chairman of the FA, an opportunity he later gave up for a more experienced former coach of Ghana for which in his own words said that this was to be an opportunity to learn from his superiors.

 At present he owns a first division club, called Nania, with the future hopes of nurturing the young talent to augment the fledgling league of the country.
-He has also been involved with various charity work across the African continent.
+He has also been involved with charity work across the African continent.

 Controversy

 Abedi Pele was embroiled in a serious alleged Second Division Promotion Play-off bribery scandal for which the Ghana Football Association found him and others guilty.
-The guilty verdict attracted fines and suspensions of Abedi and others, but these have been quashed by the Appeals Committee of the Football Association after determining that there were irregularities in the initial judgement of the Ghana Football Association.
+The guilty verdict attracted fines and suspensions of Abedi Pele and others, but these were quashed by the Appeals Committee of the Football Association after determining that there were irregularities in the initial judgement of the Ghana Football Association.
 The allegations stem from an astonishing 31–0 victory recorded by his club, Nania FC over a much respected Okwawu United side.
 A similarly farcical 28–0 result was recorded in another second division match played between Great Mariners and Tudu Mighty Jets on the same weekend.
 The clubs involved in that Second Division Promotion Play-off Zone III match were also investigated and subject to the prospect of stiff penalties and demotions.
-Despite his vehement denials, Abedi had been chastised by some members of the Ghanaian media, who were demanding that strong punitive actions be taken against him, by Ghana's football governing body as well as the legal system.
-His wife Maha Ayew was on 3 November 2008 banned from football against this Manipulations Scandal.
+Despite his vehement denials, Abedi Pele had been chastised by some members of the Ghanaian media, who were demanding that strong punitive actions be taken against him, by Ghana's football governing body as well as the legal system.
+His wife Maha Ayew was banned from football against this manipulations scandal on 3 November 2008.

 Style of play

-As a playmaker, Pele was known for his speed, close control, and dribbling skills, as well as his passing and goalscoring ability.
+As a playmaker, Abedi Pele was known for his speed, close control, and dribbling skills, as well as his passing and goalscoring ability.
 He usually played as an attacking midfielder or as a forward.
 He was also given the nicknames the "Maestro" and "The African Maradona."

 Personal life

-Abedi is the brother of Kwame and Sola Ayew (ex-Hearts of Oak and Black Meteors).
+Abedi Pele is the brother of Kwame and Sola Ayew (ex-Hearts of Oak and Black Meteors).
 He is also the father of André, Jordan, Rahim, Imani, and is married to Maha.
 His sons, Ibrahim, André and Jordan, have also become internationals for Ghana.
-Andre and Rahim - represented Ghana in the FIFA 2010 World Cup in South Africa while Jordan and Andre represented Ghana in the 2014 FIFA World Cup in Brazil and the 2022 FIFA World Cup in Qatar.
+André and Rahim – represented Ghana in the 2010 FIFA World Cup in South Africa while Jordan and André represented Ghana in the 2014 FIFA World Cup in Brazil and the 2022 FIFA World Cup in Qatar.